Mariana Oppel is an Artist, Illustrator, Graphic and Web-designer, book creator, ceramic maker and teacher.

-Mariana is now focusing her creative and hand making skills into ceramics.
+Mariana is now focusing her design and hand making skills into ceramics.
 She makes them in small batches and sells them through different venues including her new etsy shop.
 You can also check out o-ceramics.com and @oceramics Instagram page.

 Through her career Mariana has led arts and crafts workshops and classes in private studios and school settings, to children as well as adults.
 She has also been exploring different healing arts, philosophies, practices, which she has combined with the visual arts and developed healing arts workshops which she facilitates.